majick/nativefier/README.md

+# Project Status
 Note: Nativefier is unmaintained by the original author, please see https://github.com/nativefier/nativefier/issues/1577.
 Since the alternatives are all complete shit — go ahead, use Safari single site apps, I dare you — it's forked to majick/nativefier.
 No, literally, the UX jank from Safari or Chrome apps is so not fucking worth it.
+They just act like shitty tabs with less navigation.
 I'd rather just maintain this code, even if just barely.

+Let me be clear: **Yes, I am the maintainer of the Nativefier codebase and this is the maintained fork.**

+Anyway:
+* Only ever tested on macOS >15
+* Only ever tested on aarch64
+* By 'tested' I mean I run it on the sites I need it to.
+The actual test harness was broken when I got this thing and I have zero interest in maintaining an entire ass-backwards unit test infrastructure.
+* I don't know `node` or TypeScript at all so the whole thing is imposter syndrome fakery.
+Enjoy!
+* **No** bug reports, issues, or discussions are welcome at all.
+You may submit PRs but I'm not running some Open Source Community Project where I have any intention of interacting.
+I'm maintaining code I use personally and that's it.
+* Yes, it works and it uses current, modern Electron.
+I'll continue to bump it and ham-fistedly deal with breaking changes.
+* Note, the only actual sites I run this for are endpoints I have either total control over or have high trust because I could physically harm the person on the other end.
+So my threat model is different from yours and my mitigations are based on my actual life.

 # Nativefier